-ORANGE COUNTY, Fla. - People from around the world were able to start providing their input this week as to what a permanent memorial to the Pulse shooting victims could eventually look like.
+ORANGE COUNTY, Fla. - The deadline is approaching for people to provide their input as to what a permanent memorial to the Pulse shooting victims could eventually look like.

-The online survey takes a few minutes to complete at onePULSEfoundation.org.
+The online survey by the OnePULSE Foundation takes a few minutes to complete at onePULSEfoundation.org.
 Anyone can take the survey until Oct.
 31. The survey includes questions about features that the community may like to see at the future memorial site.

 Some of the questions ask the survey taker how important it is to them that the memorial surve as a gathering space to celebrate love and life or if it should be more of a place for reflection.